 A semi-structured interview schedule consisting of open questions and probes allowed exploration of participants’ experiences and understandings of falling and views about falls management, healthcare provision and resources available to support them (S1 File).

 PwPD and caregivers were invited to be interviewed separately.
 It was acknowledged that participants may not feel comfortable discussing issues, such as caregiver burden, in front of their close friend/ relative.
 However, participants were able to be interviewed together at their request.
-Interview questions in single and dyadic interviews were congruous to allow for later combined analysis (57).
+Interview questions in single and dyadic interviews were congruous to allow for later combined analysis [57].
 Interviews took place between March and July 2017 at the participants’ home address by CO (BM, BSc.), a female medical doctor who was employed as a clinical research fellow (n= 16), and CG (BSc.) a female candidate for an MSc. in Health Psychology (n= 13).
 Interviews were audio-recorded.
 Field notes were completed by CO and CG and communicated throughout the data collection process.

 Data analysis

-Audio recordings were transcribed verbatim and were analysed through thematic analysis supported by QSR NVivo 11 (58,59).
+Audio recordings were transcribed verbatim and were analysed through thematic analysis supported by QSR NVivo 11 [58,59].
 CO familiarised herself with the data transcripts and assigned descriptive codes to sections of text containing information relating to the research questions.
-In keeping with reflexive thematic analysis, coding was fluid and interpretative (59).
+In keeping with reflexive thematic analysis, coding was fluid and interpretative [59].
 Coding was undertaken by CO with input from LD to provide additional analytical insight to aid data interpretation.
 After 18 interviews had been coded, related codes were reviewed and grouped into ‘clusters’ and evolving subthemes and themes were discussed with LD and HR.
-Themes were developed inductively and were not considered to be pre-existing entities lying within the data (59).
+Themes were developed inductively and were not considered to be pre-existing entities lying within the data [59].

 Ethics